-Prerequisites: BMG 101 or BMG 202, MAT 121, or equivalent (Accounting I recommended).
-Offered: Not regularly offered
+Prerequisites: BMG\ 101 or BMG\ 202, MAT\ 121, or equivalent (Accounting I recommended).

-BMG 202: PRINCIPLES OF MANAGEMENT
+BMG\ 202: PRINCIPLES OF MANAGEMENT

 A beginning course in management emphasizing the development of problem identification, analysis, and problem-solving skills.
 Concentrates on the human side of management through coverage of such topics as motivation, planning, leadership, team development, decision making, communications, and organizing.
 Case studies are a major part of the course.
-This course is not open to students who have completed BMG 101: Introduction to Management.
+This course is not open to students who have completed BMG\ 101: Introduction to Management.

-Prerequisites: None Offered: Fall, Spring, Summer, Winter
+Offered: Fall, Spring, Summer, Winter

-BMG 203 LEADERSHIP
+BMG\ 203 LEADERSHIP

 Provides an in-depth examination of the nature and importance of leadership concepts and principles as applied to organizational effectiveness.
 Leadership research, practice, and skills are emphasized in light of modern theories and applications.
 This course utilizes personal inventories, journals, service opportunities, discussion, and critical reflection to develop leadership skills and build an understanding of the role of leadership in organizations.
-See also HUM 145.
+See also HUM\ 145.

-BMG 210: ORGANIZATIONAL BEHAVIOR 3 CREDITS
+BMG\ 210: ORGANIZATIONAL BEHAVIOR